Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/0-introduction.md

 # Introduction

 Imagine you're a professional Web developer and your client is a travel agency.
-It wants its customers to have good reason to stay in touch and share their travel experiences.
-So the agency wants its website to include a number of useful services, some of which require artificiala dose of intelligence (AI).

-One service in particular helps the travel agency's customers translate road signs and billboards in real time.
+It wants its customers to stay in touch and share their travel experiences.
+So the agency wants its Web site to include a service that lets customers translate road signs and billboards in real time.
 The customer, exploring a foreign land, snaps a picture of a sign she can't read, in a language she can't translate.
-She sends the picture to the service, and it responds with a translation in her native language.
-No typing, no forms to fill out — just “Here's a picture, tell me what it says.”
+She uploads the picture to the service, and it responds with a translation in her native language.
+No typing, no forms to fill out — just "Here's a picture, tell me what it says."

-To meet the client's requests, your Web site will need to accommodate the following features:
+To meet the client's requests, your Web site will need to support the following features:
 - Uploading of photos
 - Extraction of text from these photos
 - Translation of the extracted text into the user's native language
-- Optional translation into any other language the user may choose

 Just a few years ago, such a feature list would never have been considered by a small business for its own Web site.
-Where would it get the artificial intelligence functions it needs?
-Today, those functions are readily available in [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
-It's Microsoft's portfolio of more than 20 services, each with its own API, designed to make AI and machine learning available to businesses of all kinds.
+Where would it get the artificial intelligence it needs?
+Today, these functions and more are readily available in [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
+It's Microsoft's portfolio of more than 20 services and APIs designed to make AI and machine learning available to anyone who can lay down a few lines of code.

-One of these services is the [Computer Vision API](https://azure.microsoft.com/services/cognitive-services/computer-vision/), which can not only extract text but also make a pretty solid guess as to the identity of an object in a photo, or the relative age of a person in a photo judging from his face alone.
-The [Translator Text API](https://azure.microsoft.com/services/cognitive-services/translator-text-api/) recognizes dozens of the world's written languages.
+One of these services is the [Computer Vision API](https://azure.microsoft.com/services/cognitive-services/computer-vision/), which can not only extract text from photos, but also identify objects in photos, find faces in photos and predict their age and gender, and more.
+Another is the [Translator Text API](https://azure.microsoft.com/services/cognitive-services/translator-text-api/), which can trnslate text between dozens of the world's written languages.

-Using these services, you'll be able to produce a Web site with [Python](https://devblogs.microsoft.com/python/) — already among the world's most popular languages — and the [Flask framework](http://flask.pocoo.org/) for Python Web applications.
-This site will be capable of translating signage in photos, which is a feature your client can build upon to attract new customers and retain existing ones.
+Using these services, you will produce a Web site written in [Python](https://devblogs.microsoft.com/python/) — already among the world's most popular languages — and the [Flask](http://flask.pocoo.org/) framework for Python Web applications.
+This site will translate signage in photos, which is a feature your client can build upon to attract new customers and retain existing ones.

 ## The tools you will use